-In addition to great ski conditions, ski areas are rolling out incredible spring pass deals as well as a full roster of spring events, whether you’re looking to partake in rowdy pond skimming festivities (or just cheer from the sidelines), snowshoe under the stars, enroll the kids in fun ski camp (and get some necessary quality time together), or just enjoy the longer spring days on-hill with the whole family, there’s definitely a perfect destination in Oregon.
+In addition to great ski conditions, Oregon ski areas are rolling out a full roster of spring events, whether you’re looking to partake in rowdy pond skimming festivities (or just cheer from the sidelines), test your fitness in a ski mountaineering race, enroll the kids in fun ski camp (and get some necessary quality time together), or just enjoy the longer spring days on-hill with the whole family, there’s definitely a perfect destination in Oregon.
 Browse our roundup of spring events and pass deals and get on board in Oregon.

 Mt.
 Hood Meadows Fun Fundraiser, Brew Fest & Pass Deals

 Mt.
 Hood Meadows is offering reduced price Spring Passes priced at $149 for adults, $139 for 65+ and $99 for ages 7–24.
 Meadows will operate daily through April 21, 2019, then Fridays through Sundays until May 5, 2019.
 The Pass provides every day access beginning March 8 through closing day on May 5, 2019, but can also be used as a night season pass starting Monday, February 18, 2019 for 3:00 – 9:00pm night skiing and snowboarding.

 Mt.
 Hood Meadows has a huge slate of events running through early May.
 The 31st annual Oregon Cancer Ski Out is atwo-day event, March 10-11, 2019, for skiers and snowboarders of all skill levels combining fun, competition, and fundraising.
 This unique racing format pits over 400 participants in teams of five competing for prizes in a race that rewards consistency and teamwork rather than individual speed.